On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Introduction

+\begin{definition} [The Abundant Sibling Property, ASP in short] A tree T has the Abundant Sibling Property if $Sib(T)=\infty$. \end{definition}

-Laflamme, Pouzet, Sauer \cite{LPS} used Halin's fixed point theorem to prove the Bonato-Tardif conjecture for scattered trees, that is trees not containing a subdivision of the complete binary tree.
-Indeed, they verified the Bonato-Tardif conjecture for a more general class of trees namely stable trees.
-They also showed that Tyomkyn's conjecture holds for locally finite scattered trees.
-Hamann \cite{HAM} used a result by Laflamme, Pouzet and Sauer to prove that a tree either is non-scattered or has a vertex, an edge, an end or two ends fixed by all its embeddings.
-Tateno \cite{TAT} claimed a counterexample to the Bonato-Tardif conjecture in his thesis.
-Abdi, Laflamme, Tateno and Woodrow \cite{ALTW} verified Tateno's ideas and provided counterexamples to both conjectures of Bonato-Tardif and Tyomkyn.
-Indeed, there are locally finite trees having an arbitrary finite number of siblings.
-Moreover, the tree examples have non-surjective embedding which also disprove Tyomkyn's conjecture.
+Tyomkyn \cite{TY} conjectured that if a locally finite tree has a non-surjective self-embedding, then it has ASP, unless the tree is a one-way infinite path ({\em Tyomkyn's Conjecture}).
+Laflamme, Pouzet, Sauer \cite{LPS} (2017) used Halin's fixed point theorem to prove TAP for scattered trees, that is trees not containing a subdivision of the complete binary tree.
+Indeed, they verified TAP for a more general class of trees namely stable trees.
+They also showed that ASP holds for locally finite scattered trees.
+Hamann \cite{HAM} (2019) used a result by Laflamme, Pouzet and Sauer to prove that a tree either is non-scattered or has a vertex, an edge, an end or two ends fixed by all its self-embeddings.
+With the help of his analysis of the monoid of self-embeddings of trees, Hamann \cite{HAM} also gave a precise description of the open cases for TAP and proved that TAP holds for a tree whose monoid of self-embeddings does not satisfy two structural properties.

+While working to extend Hamann’s results, the author was informed by Tyomkyn (personal communication, \cite{TYP}) of an unpublished manuscript by Tateno \cite{TAT} (2008) claiming the construction of a locally finite tree with an arbitrary finite number of siblings.
+Together with Laflamme, Tateno and Woodrow, we undertook to revisit the ideas carefully and provide the details, (see \cite{ALTW}).
+Thus, there are locally finite trees having an arbitrary finite number of siblings.
+Moreover, these trees have non-surjective self-embeddings and hence have neither TAP nor ASP.
 This is a major development in the programme of understanding siblings of a given tree.
-While counting the number of siblings provides a good first insight into the siblings of a tree, in particular understanding which trees exactly do satisfy the dichotomy, the equimorphy programme is now ready to move on and focus on the actual structure of those siblings.
+While the first approach was toward proving all trees have TAP, the equimorphy programme has moved on and focused on the actual structure of those siblings.
+In other words, it is interesting to establish the boundaries and determine the structure of those trees satisfying TAP or ASP.